kordless/blender-scripting/README.md

 Scripting in [Blender](https://www.blender.org/) with Python 3.

 ## Attribution
 Original project forked from https://github.com/njanakiev/blender-scripting.
-Thanks @njanakiev!
+Thanks goes to @njanakiev for their work!

 ## Table of Contents
 - [Requirements](#requirements)